Capitalists for Capitalism

 Section 4.
 The Solution: Capitalists For Capitalism

 Capitalism is not just a theory.
 It is a system implemented and practiced in the real world.
-The principal actors in capitalism being business leaders and the businesses they run.
+At its heart are business leaders and the businesses they run.
+The way they conduct themselves reflects on capitalism, even if not in the ideal, certainly in the substance and perception of capitalism in practice.

 This is why it is imperative for capitalists who support the principles of capitalism to do three things:

 This is the key difference from other approaches that claim to be about business as a force for good.
 Too often, they presume that fundamental activities of business are destructive, that businesses need to “make up” for what they do in their day to day operations in some way.
 And they apply one-size-fits-all metrics of value-creation onto businesses.
-Instead, principled businesses know that their core business activity is value-creating and the way to do more good in the world is tailored to each business.
+Instead, principled businesses know that their core operations are value-creating and the way to do more good in the world is tailored to each business.

 This matters because leaders have greater potential to shape society and promote capitalism than they realize.
 Building a movement of business leaders who believe in capitalism can have wide-ranging positive impacts to create a freer and more prosperous world.

 Consider how much control and influence business leaders have by virtue of the power of private industry.
-For example, in the US alone, 63% of the $25 trillion in GDP comes from nongovernmental sources.
+For example, in the US alone, 63% of the $25 trillion in GDP comes from non-governmental sources.
 (And, it is important to remember that even government spending is paid for by the private sector via taxes.)
 There are 5.7 million private companies and 5,000 publicly listed companies with employees.
 In 2019, the U.S. Census Bureau reported that 132,989,428 people worked for businesses in the U.S.

-• The Texan grocery chain HEB is often valorized for having a culture where employees and customers feel appreciated and loved, which leads to an appreciation of the company itself and the opportunities it provides to the community.
+The Texan grocery chain HEB is often valorized for having a culture where employees and customers feel appreciated and loved, which leads to an appreciation of the company itself and the opportunities it provides to the community.

 By their very activities, businesses can offer products and services that not only give consumers new options, but challenge limitations to their freedoms.
 Consider how:

-• Uber broke the stranglehold of taxi monopolies with ridesharing.
+Uber broke the stranglehold of taxi monopolies with ridesharing.

-• WhatsApp, Telegram, and Signal created new communication tools that protect the privacy of users.
+WhatsApp, Telegram, and Signal created new communication tools that protect the privacy of users.

 Lastly, an individual business leader can make a significant difference by their ability to convene and be invited to convenings.
 By being “in the room,” they can direct the flow of conversations, present proposals for a better future, and direct change.